Download your Free Guide

 Run time: 96 minutes

-But I can honestly attest that watching this film in my youth had a big impact on my relationship with meat farms and animal products.
+Watching this film in my youth had a big impact on my relationship with meat farms and animal products.

 When we children make the connection between meat and the animals it comes from, nine times out of 10, they won't want to be a part of the slaughter.
 Also, can we appreciate that the special effects for 1995 were amazing!